-Representing the 10,000 solicitors across Westminster & Holborn, providing a forum for networking and promoting professional legal services in the 21st Century.
+Representing around 20,000 solicitors across Central London, providing a forum for networking and promoting professional legal services in the 21st Century.

 Westminster and Holborn Law Society Junior Lawyers Division